uobdv/Design-Verification/index.md

 ---
 layout: default
-title: "COMS31700: Design Verification (UoB)"
+title: "COMS30026: Design Verification (UoB)"
-description: Design Verification module (COMS31700) at the University of Bristol
+description: Design Verification module (COMS30026) at the University of Bristol
 ---

 ## Welcome to Design Verification

-Hello, welcome to the Design Verification module (COMS31700) website.
+Hello, welcome to the Design Verification module (COMS30026) website.
 Here you'll find all the course content and related information.
-Assessment materials are hosted privately on Blackboard at the University of Bristol.
+Lecture recordings and information on courswork (where applicable) are hosted privately on Blackboard at the University of Bristol.
 For further information about this course, please contact Kerstin Eder.

 This unit familiarises students with the state of the art in Design Verification, and gives them the technical background plus some of the practical skills expected from a professional design verification engineer.
 More details about the unit have been captured during an interview Kerstin gave at [DAC'2012](https://youtu.be/6lovqBEmryM).